FluBBaOfWard/SonSonDS/README.md

-# SonSonDS V0.1.0
+# SonSonDS V0.1.1

 This is a Son Son - Arcade emulator for the NDS.
-You should still be able to enjoy the games though. =)

 ## How to use:

-First DLDI patch the emulator for your flashcard.
+Depending on your flashcart you might have to DLDI patch the emulator.
 Create a folder named "acds" in either the root of your flash card or in the data folder.
 Now put sonson.zip, sonsonj.zip* into a folder where you have arcade roms.